 Sonata is now entering its sixth generation since its launch in 1985, gaining steady popularity worldwide as Hyundai’s leading sedan and competing head to head against Toyota’s Camry and Honda’s Accord.

-Hyundai launched the fifth generation Sonata in 2004 to target the overseas mid-sized vehicles market.
+Hyundai launched the fifth-generation Sonata in 2004 to target the international mid-sized vehicles market.
 This version delivered powerful performance through its unique, innovative Theta engine.
 With the segment-leading safety features and premium specifications, Hyundai sold over 1.5 million units worldwide.

-The sixth and latest generation Sonata (Code name: YF), launched in September 2009 in Korea, adopts Hyundai’s new ‘Fluidic Sculpture’ design language and boasts outstanding performance with the powerful 2.4 Theta GDi engine.
+The sixth and latest-generation Sonata (Code name: YF), launched in September 2009 in Korea and early 2010 in the U.S., adopts Hyundai’s new ‘Fluidic Sculpture’ design language and boasts outstanding performance with the powerful 2.4 Theta GDi engine.
 In the U.S., 21,195 units were sold in May alone, making it into the Top 10 best-sellers in the U.S. for a second month in a row.

-The all-new Sonata is also receiving favourable reviews from leading automotive publications : It was the best model from Car and Driver’s mid-sized car comparison tests last April, and in May, Sonata was picked as the best mid-size sedan among eight in ‘The $25,000 Family Sedan Shootout’ co-organized by USA Today, Cars.com, and MotorWeek.
+The all-new Sonata is also receiving favorable reviews from leading automotive publications: It was the best model from Car and Driver’s mid-sized car comparison tests last April, and in May, Sonata was picked as the best mid-size sedan among eight in ‘The $25,000 Family Sedan Shootout’ co-organized by USA Today, Cars.com, and MotorWeek.

 Hyundai plans to begin sales of the hybrid and turbo version of the all-new Sonata in the U.S. this year and in 2011, will introduce Sonata to China, among other markets, accelerating its overseas market expansion.

 HYUNDAI MOTOR AMERICA